centreon/centreon-engine/doc/user/configuration/basics/standard_macros.rst

 ================================= ======================================================================================================================
 _`SERVICEDESC`                    The long name/description of the service (i.e. "Main Website").
 This value is taken from the service_description
                                   directive of the :ref:`service definition <obj_def_service>`.
-_`SERVICEDISPLAYNAME`             An alternate display name for the service.
-This value is taken from the display_name directive in the
-                                  :ref:`service definition <obj_def_service>`.
 _`SERVICESTATE`                   A string indicating the current state of the service ("OK", "WARNING", "UNKNOWN", or "CRITICAL").
 _`SERVICESTATEID`                 A number that corresponds to the current state of the service: 0=OK, 1=WARNING, 2=CRITICAL, 3=UNKNOWN.
 _`LASTSERVICESTATE`               A string indicating the last state of the service ("OK", "WARNING", "UNKNOWN", or "CRITICAL").